evmos/docs/docs/protocol/metrics.md

 # Metrics

+TODO: Explain go metrics and also what the types mean like gauge and counter.

 Gather relevant insights about the Evmos application and modules with custom metrics and telemetry.

 To understand how to use the metrics below, please refer to the [Cosmos SDK telemetry documentation](https://docs.cosmos.network/main/core/telemetry.html).